sendgrid/docs/source/API_Reference/Web_API_v3/teammates.md

 {% anchor h2 %}
 Update teammate's permissions
 {% endanchor %}

+This endpoint allows you to update a teammate's permissions.

 To turn a teammate into an admin, the request body should contain an `is_admin` set to `true`.
 Otherwise, set `is_admin` to false and pass in all the scopes that a teammate should have.